 He is saying, "Get serious, Israel!"
 God goes on to describe the fear that will take place in the land and that the wealth on which men rely will be counted so useless that they will throw it in the streets.

-Ezekiel 7:16-18 "'But they that escape of them shall escape, and shall be on the mountains like doves of the valleys, all of them mourning, every one for his iniquity.
-All hands shall be feeble, and all knees shall be weak as water.
-They shall also gird themselves with sackcloth, and horror shall cover them; and shame shall be upon all faces, and baldness upon all their heads.'"
+Ezekiel 7:16-18 'Those who survive will escape and be on the mountains like doves of the valleys, all of them mourning, each for his iniquity.
+Every hand will be feeble, and every knee will be as weak as water.
+They will also be girded with sackcloth; horror will cover them; shame will be on every face, baldness on all their heads.'

-This is a time that John Ritenbaugh talked about this morning that is truly coming upon this nation.
+This is a time that John Ritenbaugh talked about this morning ["God and Reality"] that is truly coming upon this nation.

-Ezekiel 7:19-27 "'They shall cast their silver in the streets, and their gold shall be removed; their silver and their gold shall not be able to deliver them in the day of the wrath of the LORD.
-They shall not satisfy their souls, neither fill their bowels, because it is the stumbling block of their iniquity.
-As for the beauty of his ornament, he set it in majesty; but they made the images of their abominations and of their detestable things therein; therefore have I set it far from them.
-And I will give it into the hands of the strangers for a prey and to the wicked of the earth for a spoil, and they shall pollute it.
-My face will I turn also from them, and they shall pollute My secret place; for the robbers shall enter into it and defile it.
-Make a chain, for the land is full of bloody crimes, and the city is full of violence.
-Therefore I will bring the worst of the heathen, and they shall possess their houses.
-I will also make the pomp of the strong to cease, and their holy places shall be defiled.
-Destruction comes; and they shall seek peace, and there shall be none.
-Mischief shall come upon mischief, and rumor shall be upon rumor.
-Then shall they seek a vision of the prophet, but the law shall perish from the priest and counsel from the ancients.
-The king shall mourn, and the prince shall be clothed with desolation, and the hands of the people of the land shall be troubled.
-I will do unto them according to their way, and according to their deserts will I judge them; and they shall know that I am the LORD.'"
+Ezekiel 7:19-27 "'They will throw their silver into the streets, and their gold will be like refuse; their silver and their gold will not be able to deliver them in the day of the wrath of the LORD; they will not satisfy their souls, nor fill their stomachs, because it is became their stumbling block of iniquity.
+As for the beauty of his ornaments, He set it in majesty; but they made from it the images of their abominations—their detestable things; therefore I have made it like refuse to them.
+I will give it as plunder into the hands of strangers, and to the wicked of the earth as spoil; and they shall defile it.
+I will turn My face from them, and they will defile My secret place; for robbers shall enter it and defile it.
+Make a chain, for the land is filled with of crimes of blood, and the city is full of violence.
+Therefore I will bring the worst of the Gentiles, and they will possess their houses; I will cause the pomp of the strong to cease, and their holy places shall be defiled.
+Destruction comes; they will seek peace, but there shall be none.
+Disaster will come upon disaster, and rumor will be upon rumor.
+Then they will seek a vision from a prophet; but the law will perish from the priest, and counsel from the elders.
+The king will mourn, the prince will be clothed with desolation, and the hands of the common people will tremble.
+I will do to them according to their way, and according to what they deserve I will judge them; then they shall know that I am the LORD!'"

 When trouble comes, what goes through the heart of the people?

-Jeremiah 4:19-22 My heart, my heart!
-I am pained at my very heart!
+Jeremiah 4:19-22 O my soul, my soul!
+I am pained in my very heart!
 My heart makes a noise in me; I cannot hold my peace, because you have heard, O my soul, the sound of the trumpet, the alarm of war.
-Destruction upon destruction is cried, for the whole land is despoiled; suddenly are my tents despoiled, and my curtains in a moment.
-How long shall I see the standard, and hear the sound of the trumpet?
-"For My people are foolish, they have not known Me; they are sottish children, and they have no understanding.
+Destruction upon destruction is cried, for the whole land is plundered; suddenly are my tents plundered, and my curtains in a moment.
+How long will I see the standard, and hear the sound of the trumpet?
+"For My people are foolish, they have not known Me.
+They are silly children, and they have no understanding.
 They are wise to do evil, but to do good they have no knowledge."

 Why is God angry?

-Jeremiah 6:9-17 Thus says the LORD of hosts: "They shall thoroughly glean the remnant of Israel as a vine; turn back your hand as a grapegatherer into the baskets."
+Jeremiah 6:9-17 Thus says the LORD of hosts: "They shall thoroughly glean the remnant of Israel; as a grape-gatherer, put back your hand into the branches."
 To whom shall I speak and give warning, that they may hear?
-Behold, their ear is uncircumcised and they cannot hearken; behold, the word of the LORD is unto them a reproach; they have no delight in it.
-Therefore I am full of the fury of the LORD; I am weary with holding in.
-"I will pour it out upon the children abroad, and upon the assembly of young men together; for even the husband with the wife shall be taken, the aged with him that is full of days.
-And their houses shall be turned unto others, with their fields and wives together; for I will stretch out My hand upon the inhabitants of the land," says the LORD.
-"For from the least of them even unto the greatest of them, every one is given to covetousness; and from the prophet even unto the priest, every one deals falsely.
-They have healed also the hurt of the daughter of My people slightingly, saying, 'Peace, peace,' when there is no peace.
+Indeed their ear is uncircumcised and they cannot give heed.
+Behold, the word of the LORD is a reproach to them; they have no delight in it.
+Therefore I am full of the fury of the LORD.
+I am weary with holding it in.
+"I will pour it out on the children outside, and on the assembly of young men together; for even the husband shall be taken with the wife, the aged with him who is full of days.
+And their houses shall be turned over to others, fields and wives together; for I will stretch out My hand against the inhabitants of the land," says the LORD.
+"Because from the least of them even to the greatest of them, everyone is given to covetousness; and from the prophet even to the priest, everyone deals falsely.
+They have also healed the hurt of My people slightly, saying, 'Peace, peace,' when there is no peace.
 Were they ashamed when they had committed abomination?
-Nay, they were not at all ashamed, neither could they blush.
-Therefore they shall fall among them that fall; at the time that I visit them they shall be cast down," says the LORD.
-Thus says the LORD: "Stand you in the highways and see, and ask for the old paths, where is the good way; and walk therein, and you shall find rest for your souls.
-But they said, 'We will not walk therein.'
-Also I set watchmen over you, saying, 'Hearken to the sound of the trumpet!'
-But they said, 'We will not hearken.'"
+No!
+They were not at all ashamed; nor did they know how to blush.
+Therefore they shall fall among those who fall; at the time I punish, them they shall be cast down," says the LORD.
+Thus says the LORD: "Stand in the ways and see, and ask for the old paths, where the good way is, and walk in it, then you shall find rest for your souls.
+But they said, 'We will not walk in it.'
+Also I set watchmen over you, saying, 'Listen to the sound of the trumpet!'
+But they said, 'We will not listen.'"

 Mr. Armstrong warned this world for about fifty years.
 If the pattern of Amos' warning is something to consider in a warning being given to God's people, we might note that the devastation Amos prophesied came to pass approximately forty years after his warning.
 Certainly, where that forty or fifty years would start in Mr. Armstrong's preaching, I do not know.
 There is a reason that God is going to bring this upon us.